News

 After the Opportunity-Residence-Act, but also before the 18 months have expired, people can change to a right of residence if they meet the respective requirements: to the right of residence for well-integrated adolescents and young adults (between the ages of 14 and 27, Section 25a of the Residence Act) or to the right of residence for adults with sustainable integration (Section 25b of the Residence Act).
 The persons would then have a residence permit for a longer stay.

-If people do not meet the requirements, they receive a Duldung again.
-But even in these cases, other possibilities under residence law may be possible to secure the status.
+If people do not meet the requirements, the law currently provides for a reversion to toleration.
+But even in these cases, other residence security options may still be considered.

 Since an intensive consideration of all possibilities under residence law for persons with Duldung should take place in every case constellation, these FAQs and our counseling tips cannot replace intensive individual case counseling of affected persons.